KunoichiZ/3OT-plugin-downloader/README.md

-# plugin downloader
+# 3OT Plugin Downloader

-Allows the user to download my plugin and places them in the correct directories.
+Allows the user to download the latest version of the US Story of Seasons: Trio of Towns NTR plugin and places it in the correct directory.

 # Usage

-Press A to download the latest version of the plugin Press B to download version 3.0 of the plugin, for those who play without the Welcome Amiibo update.
+Press A to download the latest version of the plugin.
+Press Y to check for app updates.

+# Credits

+* @RyDog199 for the original code
+* Modifications by KunoichiZ